Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

    - Develop a robust MERN stack portfolio project that demonstrates full-stack development, security, and DevOps capabilities.

 3. **Target Audience**
-   Individuals and families seeking effective debt repayment strategies with varying levels of financial literacy.
+   Individuals and families seeking to creatre a debt repayment plan with varying levels of financial literacy.

 4. **Problem Statement**
    Many individuals struggle with managing multiple debts, leading to prolonged financial strain due to a lack of effective tools and knowledge.